-In evaluating a spousal / partner Sponsorship file a Canadian Officer will consider if your relationship is genuine and the officer must find that your relationship is real and has not be entered into primarily for the purpose of acquiring Permanent Residence.
-This is often determined after close review or supporting documents included with your file.
+In evaluating a spousal / partner Sponsorship file a Canadian Officer will consider if your relationship is genuine and the officer must find that your relationship is genuine and has not be entered into primarily for the purpose of acquiring Permanent Residence.
+This is often determined after close review of supporting documents included with your file.

 Requirements After Sponsorship

 - Sponsor is financially responsible for the person sponsored for 3 years from the date that they become a Permanent Resident of Canada.